swfans/syndre/README.md

-3. after the code is compiled, install the data, as explained in the [GNU or UNIX](#installing-on-gnu-or-unix) section, to any directory, say `./data` (in case you wonder, the CD drive should be mounted under `/Volumes/SYN WARS QA 9.0`)
+3. after the code is compiled, install the data, as explained in the [GNU or UNIX](#installing-on-gnu-or-unix) section, to any directory, say `./data` (in case you wonder, the CD drive should be mounted under `/Volumes/SYNDPLUS`)
-4. finally, run `util/mkbundle ./data` (replacing `./data` with the directory you installed the data to); this will produce an application bundle named `BullfrogGame.app` in the current directory
+4. finally, run `util/mkbundle ./data` (replacing `./data` with the directory you installed the data to); this will produce an application bundle named `SyndicateRE.app` in the current directory
-5. if you want there to be a pretty icon for the bundle, copy `res/syndre.icns` to `BullfrogGame.app/Contents/Resources`
+5. if you want there to be a pretty icon for the bundle, copy `res/syndre.icns` to `SyndicateRE.app/Contents/Resources`

 ### Installing on Windows

-There are two ways to install **BullfrogGame Port** on Windows - either download the installer, or download the source code and compile it by hand.
+There are two ways to install **SyndicateRE** on Windows - either download the installer, or download the source code and compile it by hand.
 It is recommended to use the installer!

-The installer requires the original *BullfrogGame CD* to be present in the CD-ROM drive.
-It will copy the files from the original *BullfrogGame CD* and optionally encode the game music from the CD to ogg files used by this port.
+The installer requires the original *Syndicate Plus CD* to be present in the CD-ROM drive.
+It will copy the files from the original *Syndicate Plus CD* and optionally encode the game music from the CD to ogg files used by this port.

-The *BullfrogGame CD* is not required to play the game, it is used only during the installation process.
+The *Syndicate Plus CD* is not required to play the game, it is used only during the installation process.

 If you've decided on the hand-compilation option, proceed with the following steps: